A scheme to finish off Westminster Cathedral

 the whole earthly life of Christ into the transepts.

-Again, the scheme omits Old Testament/New Testament parallels, such
+scheme completely omits Old Testament/New Testament parallels, such

 a prominent feature of Mass readings and indeed of church iconography